yujiosaka/headless-chrome-crawler/README.md

     onSuccess: (result => {
       console.log('onSuccess', result);
     }),
-    persistCache: true, // Set true so that cache won't be cleared when closing the crawler cache,
+    cache: new RedisCache(), // Passing no options expects Redis to be run in the local machine. persistCache, // Cache won't be cleared when closing the crawler if set true });
-  });
 }

-launch()
-  .then(crawler => {
+launch(true) // Launch the crawler with persisting cache .then(crawler => {
     crawler.queue('https://example.com/');
     crawler.queue('https://example.net/');